Danielmnop/ERC20--getLoan/README.md

 # Smart Contract
 This Solidity program is a "Money Lending" smart contract.
 This program inherits from OpenZepelin ERC20 contract.
-This program has its main function, mint, burn, and transfer
+This program has its main function called mint, burn, and transfer

 ## Description
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.